albeitreluctantly/react-native-theme-factory/README.md

 }
 ```
 <h2>4) Reaction to changes</h2>
+<p>If you're not planning to change theme on the fly or in certain component you use only property/ies that are not subject to change, you can just use theme config directly or through stylesheet.</p>
-To make component react to theme changes you can use different ways:
+<p>To make component react to theme changes you must use either useTheme, withTheme or builder.</p>

-<h3>4.1) If you use theme through 'useTheme' or 'withTheme', it's okay and you dont have to do anything else.</h3>

-<h3>4.2) If you use config directly or you use stylesheet you must use either 'withTheme', 'useTheme' or 'builder' to make component react to changes.</h3>
-Here are the examples:
+<p>You can combine usage ways as you want, here are the examples:</p>

 ```ts
 const ReactingDemoComponent1 = () => {